microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 <img src="images/DEMO-INTRO.png" width = "450"><br>

-This is the screen you will be met with in your terminal on start/reset.
+This is the screen in your terminal on start/reset.

 <img src="images/DEMO-PRESS.png" width = "450"><br>